Quasi-isometric rigidity for graphs of virtually free groups with two-ended edge groups: Balanced groups, separability, and torsion

 \subsection{Relative hyperbolicity and virtual specialness}

 In this section we prove the other implications of Theorem \ref{thm:separableBalancedRelHyp}.

 \begin{lem} Let $G \in \mathscr{C}$ split as a finite balanced graph of groups $(G,\Gamma)$, where the edge groups are two-ended and the vertex groups are virtually free.
-Then, replacing $G$ by a finite index torsion-free subgroup, we can arrange that each cylinder $Y$ in the corresponding Bass-Serre tree $T$ has stabiliser $G_Y$ which admits a product splitting $G_Y=\mathbb{Z}\times F_n$ ($n\geq0$) such that the $\mathbb{Z}$ factor pointwise fixes $Y$ and the $F_n$ factor acts freely cocompactly on $Y$. \end{lem} \begin{proof} By Theorem \ref{balancedseparable} we can assume that $G$ is torsion-free.
-Then $G_Y$ will act cocompactly on $Y$, with all edge and vertex stabilisers isomorphic to $\mathbb{Z}$ - such groups are called \emph{generalised Baumslag-Solitar groups} (or GBS groups).
+Then, replacing $G$ by a finite index torsion-free subgroup, we can arrange that each cylinder $Y$ in the corresponding Bass-Serre tree $T$ has stabiliser $G_Y$ which admits a product splitting $G_Y=\mathbb{Z}\times F_n$ ($n\geq0$) such that the $\mathbb{Z}$ factor pointwise fixes $Y$ and the $F_n$ factor acts freely cocompactly on $Y$. \end{lem} \begin{proof} $G_Y$ acts cocompactly on $Y$, and all edge and vertex stabilisers are two-ended by Lemma \ref{lem:cyledgetwoended}.
+By Theorem \ref{balancedseparable} we can assume that $G$ is torsion-free, so then $G_Y$ splits as a graph of groups with all edge and vertex stabilisers isomorphic to $\mathbb{Z}$ - such groups are called \emph{generalised Baumslag-Solitar groups} (or GBS groups).
 It follows from the proof of \cite[Proposition 2.6]{Levitt2007} that $G_Y$ contains a finite index subgroup $\dot{G}_Y$ which admits a product splitting $\dot{G}_Y=\mathbb{Z}\times F_n$ ($n\geq0$) such that the $\mathbb{Z}$ factor pointwise fixes $Y$ and the $F_n$ factor acts freely cocompactly on $Y$.
 Alternatively, we can apply Proposition \ref{prop:sepvertexstabs} to $(G_Y,Y)$ to produce a finite index subgroup $\dot{G}_Y\leqslant G_Y$ such that each vertex stabiliser of $\dot{G}_Y$ in $Y$ is equal to its incident edge stabilisers (recall that subgroup separability of $G$ implies subgroup separability of $G_Y$), this $\dot{G}_Y$ will admit a product splitting as above where the $\mathbb{Z}$ factor is equal to any vertex or edge stabiliser.

 Any finite index subgroup of $\dot{G}_Y$ will admit a similar product splitting, so we may apply Proposition \ref{prop:sepvertexstabs} to the action of $G$ on the tree of cylinders $T_c$ and a set of $G$-orbit representatives of cylinder vertices, and this will produce a finite index subgroup of $G$ satisfying the conclusions of the lemma. \end{proof}